 A piece of delicate details lace tape for the flag under the picture,

 and at the bottom left corner of the page completed the lacey theme.
 The flowers are from Flower Shop stamp set, and the centres of the flowers are punched from filter paper with the teeny scallop punch.

-Hello and Welcome to our Sunday Night Blog Hop and Challenge.
-Our Challenge is about CASEing the Catty.
-To CASE is to Copy And Sha...
+Hello and Welcome to our Sunday Night Blog Hop and Challenge CASEING the CATTY.
+To CASE is to Copy And Selectively Edit or to C...